Love is the best defense against despair.

 Looking at the Stars is a Canadian Registered Federal Charity authorized to issue tax receipts for charitable donations.

-Our first prison performance – with our featured artist Lukas Geniusas at Bath Institution, Ontario on December 29, 2015.
+Our first prison performance – with our founding artist Lukas Geniusas at Bath Institution, Ontario on December 29, 2015.

 January 29, 2020, Pacific Institution Regional Treatment Centre – with Maestro Gidon Kremer